Bricktech2000/Notes/notes/currying.md

 see [[function]], [[functional-programming]]

-> **Currying** is the process of transforming a function that takes multiple arguments into a function that takes a single argument. &mdash; GitHub Copilot
+> **definition**: _Currying_ is the process of transforming a function that takes multiple arguments into a function that takes a single argument. &mdash; GitHub Copilot

 ## example